mysportgroup/massive-passive/README.txt

 interval: this interval is used to execute your checks (in seconds)

-servers: you can add as many servers as needed. if the use the default nsca port (port 5667) you can write:
+servers: you can add as many servers as needed. if they use the default nsca port (port 5667) you can write:
      "hostname": "ipaddress"
 if a different port is needed than you can write: